RaubCamaioni/jetson_rtl8822ce_no_ir_patch/README.md

 When you unpack the Driver Package (BSP) Sources, and the kernel_source tar there is a build scirpt ./nvbuild.sh
 That build script has consistently worked for me.

+## Improving Speeds
+With the Azure wifi module the max theoretical speeds are 433 Mbits/s.
+Wifi 5 ac.
+Using modified 35.5.0 kernel drivers, I am unable to reach these speeds.
+If you have a better hostapd configuration file or wifi driver, create an issue/pull request.